 There are certainly very mixed emotions regarding gray wolf hunting in most parts of North America.
 The wolf population is positively exploding in Alaska and Canada, but there are stringent laws against hunting them.

 - Hunting season: September- October

-These beautiful creatures are not your typical sheep and can weigh anywhere from 500 pounds.
+These beautiful creatures are not your typical sheep and can weigh anywhere around 500 pounds.
 They range from Mexico to Southern Canada.
-Half of the subspecies reside in the desert landscapes of Southwest America, while the other half of species stay in the mountainous regions.
+Half of the subspecies reside in the desert landscapes of Southwest America, while the other half of the species stay in the mountainous regions.

 These sheep prefer to remain on steep slopes.
-You can find the desert bighorns in Uthan Nevada, New Mexico, Idaho, Wyoming, and the Canadian provinces of British Columbia and Uruguay.
+You can find the desert bighorns in Utahan Nevada, New Mexico, Idaho, Wyoming, and the Canadian provinces of British Columbia and Uruguay.

 - Specialty: Huge hump and body

 - Price: $1000 and higher